 The local area uses the competitive bidding for proposal procurement of WIOA program activities.
-However, for PY22-23 NC Commerce Division of Workforce Solutions provided a waiver to for needed competitive procurement.
-Therefore, the board exercises the option to renew contracts for the third year based upon performance and funding availability.
-Turning Point WDB will release PY2022 Adult/Dislocated Workers Integrated Service Delivery narrative/budget May 9, 2022.
-Program narrative/budget are due May 23, 2022 for review.
-Recommendations will be presented to full board June 24, 2022.
+Turning Point WDB will release PY2023 Adult/Dislocated Workers Integrated Service Delivery narrative/budget May 2023.
+Program narrative/budget are due May 2023 for review.
+Recommendations will be presented to full board June 2023.